mortylabs/multi_rflink_tcp_bridge/README.md

 2. **Connect it to a debug or processing node**
    - This will show raw RFLink messages from all linked devices

-💡 Tip: You can split or parse the RFLink strings using `function`
+💡 Tip: You can split or parse the RFLink strings using a `function` node.

+---

 ## 📈 Roadmap